finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

     pass
 ```

-The data structure can be posted to Influx DB, which is where I was originally storing the data before the SD card on the Pi crapped out on me.
+The data structure can be posted to Influx DB, which is where I was originally storing the data before the SD card on the Pi randomly corrupted.

 This script can be run indefinitely in a screen: